PdxCodeGuild/class_eagle/4 JavaScript/labs/05 Pokedex.md

 ## Part 7: Add Types (optional)

-Instead of storing our types as comma-separated strings we must parse every time we want to display it, it's much beter to store types as a many to many field.
+Instead of storing our types as comma-separated strings we must parse every time we want to display it, it's much beter to store types as a [many-to-many](https://docs.djangoproject.com/en/3.2/topics/db/examples/many_to_many/) field.

 - PokemonType
   - name (CharField)